ibm-cloud-docs/openshift/openshift_troubleshoot_workers.md

 Further, you verified that you have the [proper infrastructure credentials](#cs_credentials).

 {: tsCauses}
-The cluster might be provisioned in a classic IBM Cloud infrastructure account that is no longer linked to your Red Hat OpenShift on IBM Cloud account.
+The cluster might be provisioned in a classic IBM Cloud infrastructure account that is no longer linked to your {{site.data.keyword.openshiftlong_notm}} account.
 The cluster is orphaned.
 Because the resources are in a different account, you do not have the infrastructure credentials to modify the resources.

 Consider the following scenario to understand how clusters might become orphaned.
 1. You have an {{site.data.keyword.cloud_notm}} Pay-As-You-Go account.